What to Do When Your Roof Leaks in Heavy Rain

-It’s a common misconception that a severe storm creates a new hole in your roof.
-More often than not, roof leaks in heavy rain simply act as a stress test, revealing weak spots that have been developing for months or even years.
-The real problem isn't the storm itself, but the gradual aging of materials or subtle installation issues that went unnoticed.
-This guide cuts through the confusion, providing a clear, fact-based look at why roofs fail during a downpour.
-We’ll explain how to trace a leak to its true source and what signs indicate you need a professional assessment.
+A sudden downpour doesn't usually punch a new hole in your roof.
+Instead, it acts like a stress test, exposing weak spots that have been developing for months or even years.
+So when your roof leaks in heavy rain, the real culprit isn't the storm—it's the gradual aging of materials or a subtle installation flaw that finally gave way.
+This guide cuts through the confusion.
+We'll give you a clear, fact-based look at why roofs fail and explain how to trace a leak to its true source, so you know exactly when to call for a professional assessment.

 A heavy downpour doesn't usually create a new problem on a healthy roof.
 Instead, it acts like a stress test, revealing weak spots that have developed over time from weather, aging, or storms.
 Understanding these common failure points is the first step toward a confident, long-term solution.
 Most leaks trace back to a handful of key vulnerabilities that were present long before the storm arrived, and identifying them is crucial for an accurate repair.